Nearly third of Indian cabinet charged with crimes, despite Modi pledge

 Ahir is best known for helping unearth corruption in the coal industry while he served on a parliamentary committee.

-Shrikant Sharma, a spokesman for Modi’s ruling Bharatiya Janata Party (BJP), said it was up to courts to decide if ministers were guilty, and said many of the charges related to political rivalries.

-The BJP is led by Amit Shah, the closest aide of Modi, who is accused of ordering police to carry out three extrajudicial killings and running an extortion racket when he served under Modi as home minister in Gujarat almost a decade ago.

-He has denied the charges.
-He is facing a trial in Mumbai.
+He has denied the charges, but is facing a trial in Mumbai.

-The number of lawmakers charged with offences has more than doubled in the last two decades.
-About a third of federal and state legislators face charges, the ADR said.